Which place is cheaper, Arles or Nice?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Nice and Arles.
 Many visitors come to Nice in the summer for the beaches, snorkeling, and the family-friendly experiences.
+Also, most visitors come to Arles for the family-friendly experiences during these months.

 In July, Nice usually receives less rain than Arles.
 Nice gets 16 mm (0.6 in) of rain, while Arles receives 31 mm (1.2 in) of rain each month for the summer.

 The autumn brings many poeple to Nice as well as Arles.
 Most visitors come to Nice for the shopping scene and the natural beauty of the area during these months.
+Also, the autumn months attract visitors to Arles because of the shopping scene and the natural beauty of the area.

 It's quite rainy in Arles.
 Nice receives a lot of rain in the autumn.
 Nice usually gets less rain in October than Arles.
 Nice gets 108 mm (4.3 in) of rain, while Arles receives 130 mm (5.1 in) of rain this time of the year.

 Both Arles and Nice are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Nice because of the shopping scene and the cuisine.
+Also, the museums, the shopping scene, and the cuisine are the main draw to Arles this time of year.

 In January, Nice usually receives more rain than Arles.
 Nice gets 83 mm (3.3 in) of rain, while Arles receives 67 mm (2.6 in) of rain each month for the winter.

 Both Arles and Nice during the spring are popular places to visit.
 The beaches and the natural beauty are the main draw to Nice this time of year.
+Furthermore, many travelers come to Arles for the natural beauty.

 Nice usually gets more rain in April than Arles.
 Nice gets 62 mm (2.4 in) of rain, while Arles receives 57 mm (2.2 in) of rain this time of the year.